 What Tracy's clients say

-"Tracy represented a personal case of mine in 2010, i have nothing but praise for the work that Tracy on behalf of Verisona carried out for me over a 3 year period.
+"Tracy represented a personal case of mine in 2010, I have nothing but praise for the work that Tracy on behalf of Verisona carried out for me over a 3 year period.
 Tracey always notified me immediately of problems, changes of circumstances and fresh updates etc without fail.
 Her personality, quality of work and expertise were outstanding on all fronts.
-The procedure over the 3 years was a nightmare working toward the outcome but these events and procedures were exactly that, "lega; procedure" however Tracy made it all so much more bearable and hassle free.
-Thank you Tracy and Nigel also.
-Regards Colin."
+The procedure over the 3 years was a nightmare working toward the outcome but these events and procedures were exactly that, "legal procedure" however Tracy made it all so much more bearable and hassle free.
+Thank you Tracy and Nigel also."